KSAH-42/RabbitOM/README.md

 * Onvif integration will comes with deep integration events support, ptz, io, config, discovery, etc..

-* ⚠️ COMING REFACTORY: the RtspClient class WILL BE REMOVED totally and willbe REPLACED by a better implementation with immutable types and builder, and other nices things
+* ⚠️ COMING REFACTORY: the RtspClient class WILL BE REMOVED totally and willbe REPLACED by a better implementation with immutable types and builder, and other nices things the new implementation is located temporaly in a different assembly (streaming.experimentation)

 ➡️ About thread safety: